Sweet crude oil

 Sweet crude oil is a type of petroleum.
 The New York Mercantile Exchange designates petroleum with less than 0.5% sulfur as sweet.

 Petroleum containing higher levels of sulfur is called sour crude oil.

 Sweet crude oil contains small amounts of hydrogen sulfide and carbon dioxide.
 High-quality, low-sulfur crude oil is commonly used for processing into gasoline and is in high demand, particularly in industrialized nations.
 Light sweet crude oil is the most sought-after version of crude oil as it contains a disproportionately large fraction that is directly processed (fractionation) into gasoline (naphtha), kerosene, and high-quality diesel (gas oil).

 The term sweet originates from the fact that a low level of sulfur provides the oil with a relatively sweet taste and pleasant smell, compared to sulfurous oil.
 Nineteenth-century prospectors would taste and smell small quantities of oil to determine its quality.

 Producers

-Producers of sweet crude oil include:
+This list is derived from standard industry assays: